 - Salt and pepper to taste.

-Add 1 tablespoon of oil to a medium to low heating frying pan.
+Add 1 tablespoon of oil to a medium hot frying pan.
 Add chopped onions and stir around for a couple of minutes.
 Now you can sit back and let them lightly brown.
-It will take a while but the flavor of sweeten caramelized onion is worth it.
+It will take a while but the flavor of sweetened caramelized onion is worth it.
 You need to still stir around the onions every once and a while, so they don't blacken and burn.
 This process takes 10 - 15 minutes.

 Next, form a meat patty (or patties) that is slightly larger than the bread slice.
 Depending on the water or fat content of the ground meat, the patty will shrink.
 I got three patties from one pound of ground chicken.

 Now time to put it all together.
-You may need to clean out you frying pan to start fresh.
-Add a tablespoon of butter (or favorite substitute) to medium heating pan.
-Coat bottom of pan so butter will coat the bread slice.
+You may need to clean out your frying pan to start fresh.
+Add a tablespoon of butter (or your favorite substitute) to a medium heating pan.
+Coat the bottom of the pan so the butter will coat the bread slice.

 Add one slice of bread, a slice of cheese, meat patty then top with caramelized onions and one more cheese slice.
 Top it all off with the last bread slice.